 Dallas elder abuse cases can become incredibly complicated, often because the signs and symptoms of elder abuse mimic other common injuries and illnesses that the elderly sustain.
 Dallas elder abuse cases typically require extensive investigation.
 At Johnson, Zegen, Scott & Williams, PLLC, we have the resources and legal expertise necessary to:

 At Johnson, Zegen, Scott & Williams, PLLC, we have no problem taking a Dallas elder abuse case to trial if that is what it takes to ensure that the abusers are held accountable and at the victims are fairly compensated for what happened to them.

 Many family members of elder abuse victims do not call an attorney because they are afraid they will not be able to afford one.
-However, the team at Johnson, Zegen, Scott & Williams, PLLC is proud to take these cases on a contingency fee basis.
+However, the Dallas elder abuse lawyer at Johnson, Zegen, Scott & Williams, PLLC is proud to take these cases on a contingency fee basis.
 This means that we will not charge any upfront or out-of-pocket costs for the case, and we will only collect legal fees after we obtain the compensation that the abuse victims and their families are entitled to.
 We take these cases with this fee arrangement because we believe that every elder abuse victim deserves justice, and we want to hold abusers accountable for their actions.